 So, whether it's a place to feed the ducks, a stroll during lunch hour or an energetic Sunday walk you're after, our quality walking routes have something for everyone.

-The walk consisted of a series of 23 panels that did not only pick out surviving remains but also pinpointed sites of importance to the history of the city wall and gates.
+The walk consists of a series of 21 plagues that do not only pick out surviving remains but also pinpoints sites of importance to the history of the city wall and gates.
 The Walk is about 3.2km (2 miles) long and may take between one and two hours.
+Type "London Wall Walk" in search.

 "My name is Ken and I am Old Map Man.
 My walks use old maps to help you find disappearing and lost London.
 Each walk is round a specific, often over-looked London neighbourhood.
 If you are looking for a theme, it is history in unlikely places."